ontousis/forklift-person-accident-detection/README.md

 ### Included Files

 Tn this repository there is the python source code and the config folder, which contains the file with the parameters mentioned above.
-A file with the trained yolov8n model used for object detection is also included.
+A file with the trained yolov8n model used for object detection is also included (in .tflite format, required for inference using the TPU accelerator).
 In [this](https://drive.google.com/file/d/1edCS6Vn9s44I6w-CPMs48AbWSHW6IySP/view?usp=sharing) link there is a .tar file that can be used to load the application's docker image like this:
 ```
 sudo docker load < forklifts_humans.tar
 ```